Cavendish (surname)

-Cavendish (/ˈkævəndɪʃ/ KAV-ən-dish) is an English surname, deriving from a place name in Suffolk.
-Etymologically, it is believed to derive from Old English Cafa/Cafna, a personal byname from caf 'bold, daring', plus edisc 'enclosure; enclosed pasture'.
-Spelling has varied considerably over time; the village was first recorded, in 1086 in the Domesday Book, as Kavandisc, and as a surname it appears as de Cavendis in 1201, Cavenedis in 1242, and de Cavendish in 1302.
-The Cavendish noble family has generally been considered to be a branch of the same Anglo-Norman baronial lineage as Gernon (of Essex, Suffolk, and Derby, originally Guernon of Normandy) and de Montfichet/Mountfitchet (of Essex, Middlesex, and London, originally Montfiquet of Normandy), though not without some critics of this hypothesis.
+Cavendish (/ˈkævəndɪʃ/ KAV-ən-dish) is an English toponymic surname, deriving from a placename in Suffolk.

+Etymologically, the placename is believed to derive from Old English Cafa/Cafna, a personal byname from caf 'bold, daring', plus edisc 'enclosure; enclosed pasture'.

+Spelling has varied considerably over time; Cavendish, Suffolk was first recorded in 1086 in the Domesday Book, as Kavandisc,.
+The derived surname appears as Kanauadisc in 1086, de Cavendis in 1201, Cavenedis circa 1190 and in 1242, and de Cavendish in 1302.
 Shortened forms of the name (via Middle English spellings like Cauendish and Caundish) have included Candish and Cantis/Candis, though the latter has also been independently derived from Candace/Candice, originally a Biblical given name.